savagelysubtle/the_aichemist_codex/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to The Aichemist Codex's documentation!
+Welcome to The Aichemist Codex
 ===================================================

 .. image:: /images/logo.png